-The safety and wellbeing of our customers, employees where we have a footprint, we implemented strict COVID-19 safety protocols in our stores to ensure the required by law, adjusting store layouts where required customers who shop at the same time.
+The safety and wellbeing of our customers, employees and suppliers was a key priority during the past year.
+Throughout our business operations in all the territories where we have a footprint, we implemented strict COVID-19 safety protocols in our stores to ensure the safety of our customers, and our frontline employees.
+This included screening protocols upon store entry, as required by law, adjusting store layouts where required to ensure social distancing and limiting the number of customers who shop at the same time.
 Store employees were also issued with masks where regulations required this.